Monday, December 23, 2024

 The main points as of the beginning of 2024 are the beginning of the implementation of military-technical cooperation projects (which indicates that things have moved from statements of intentions towards the practical plane) and the readiness of a certain number of countries to include issues of military-technical cooperation and technological exchange in the relevant documents, which have already received the code name - "security guarantees".

-In 2023, Ukraine was already on the verge of implementing two powerful projects with the United States - the joint production on Ukrainian territory of 155-mm shells and the project for the production of FrankenSAM air defense systems (which will allow combining modern surface-to-air missiles with Soviet-era launchers) .
+In 2023, Ukraine was already on the verge of implementing two powerful projects with the United States - the joint production on Ukrainian territory of 155-mm shells and the project for the production of FrankenSAM air defense systems (which will allow the combination of modern surface-to-air missiles with Soviet-era launchers) .

 Significant shifts occurred in 2023 with Britain and Germany.
 It is planned to conclude a 10-year security pact (memorandum) with Britain, within the framework of which Ukraine’s naval capabilities can be significantly strengthened, including the ability to control the Black Sea to a certain extent.
 The British defense giant BAE Systems and AMS Integrated Solutions Ltd have already signed an agreement for the maintenance of British-developed artillery systems, namely the M777, M119/L119 howitzers, as well as the L-131 (AS-90) self-propelled artillery systems, as well as for the maintenance and repair of equipment other countries.

 Ukrainian specialists will work at the enterprise in Ukraine, which will be the first step towards the integration of the defense industry into the Western industrial space.
-Back in October 2023, Rheinmetall and the Ukrainian Defense Industry created a joint venture, so from 2024 the military-technical cooperation will be filled with content - after mastering the maintenance and repair of vehicles, the stage of manufacturing Fuchs armored transport vehicles should begin.
+Back in October 2023, Rheinmetall and the Ukrainian Defense Industry created a joint venture, so starting in 2024, the military-technical cooperation will be filled with content - after mastering the maintenance and repair of vehicles, the stage of manufacturing Fuchs armored transport vehicles should begin.

-The same projects to the previously mentioned agreements begin with Sweden (an agreement was concluded with the Swedish defense giant Saab, which produces Gripen aircraft and NLAW ATGMs, Carl Gustaf grenade launchers, Giraffe radar), France (Antonov State Enterprise and the French company Turgis & Gaillard signed an agreement on joint production combat drone Aarok MALE), Estonia (with the company Milrem Robotics they will jointly produce robotic vehicles THeMIS Combat) and others.
+The same projects to the previously mentioned agreements are starting with Sweden (an agreement was concluded with the Swedish defense giant Saab, which produces Gripen aircraft and NLAW ATGMs, Carl Gustaf grenade launchers, Giraffe radar), France (Antonov State Enterprise and the French company Turgis&Gaillard signed an agreement on joint production combat drone Aarok MALE), Estonia (with the company Milrem Robotics they will jointly produce robotic vehicles THeMIS Combat) and others.

 The main thing is to realize that the Western world is determined to promote step-by-step projects, from simple to highly complex and high-tech.
 For example, this is clearly seen from the messages of the German company Rheinmetall, which announces the joint production of light armored vehicles of a not very new modification, like the Fuchs armored personnel carrier.
 Then, obviously, the company will offer joint production of the tank (although an agreement has already been concluded on the joint production of a new tank with Hungary).
 And only then will we be able to move on to the latest systems, like the Skynex air defense system.